 Foreign residents eligible for F1 status may apply.

-How can I obtain a list of the prerequisite courses required to apply for admission?
 A list of our prerequisite courses and application information can be found on our Admissions page, and on our school page in the PharmCAS School Directory at www.pharmcas.org.

 CNUCOP participates in the electronic pharmacy school application service known as PharmCAS.
 Applicants must apply through PharmCAS.
 Letters of recommendation and transcripts must be submitted directly to PharmCAS.
 You are not required to send transcripts to our school during the application process.
 Admitted students will be required to submit official and degree conferring transcripts before starting school.
 The PharmCAS application can be found at https://pharmcas.liaisoncas.com.